-OS X Yosemite vs Windows 10 compared
+OS X Yosemite vs Windows 10 full review

 It's been a rough few years for Microsoft but Windows 10, which was released on 29 July 2015, has seen a resurgence of interest.
 It’s feels like the 1990s all over again as PC users coo with delight at what appears to be a genuinely usable version of Windows.
 But while PC users might be thrilled, how does Microsoft’s latest offering compare to OS X Yosemite?

 The similarities lie in more than the version number.
 In fact, Windows X – sorry, that should be Windows 10 – is spookily similar to OS X in many key areas.